Truman State University: History

-The school's mission broadened significantly over the years, and by the 1960s, it was no longer simply a teacher-training school.
+In the first half of the 20th century, the school's mission broadened.
+By the 1960s, the college was no longer simply a teacher-training school.
 Reflecting this, it was renamed "Northeast Missouri State College" in 1968.

 Only four years later, in 1972, it was renamed Northeast Missouri State University (NMSU).
 On June 20, 1985, Governor John Ashcroft signed legislation designating the university as Missouri's only statewide public liberal arts and sciences university.
 This changed the school's focus from regional to statewide.
 As such, nearly 100 programs were dropped in six years, including all two-year programs that did not fulfill the liberal arts mission.

 Coinciding with the tenth anniversary of the university's mission change, Governor Mel Carnahan signed legislation changing its name to "Truman State University".
 The new name became official on July 1, 1996, and the university remains designated by statute as Missouri's public liberal arts and sciences institution.

 In the 2024, U.S. News & World Report placed Truman fifth among Midwest Regional Universities, while Washington Monthly placed Truman No. 12 among master's universities nationwide.